zulip/zulip/docs/development/setup-advanced.md

    environment](../development/setup-vagrant.html#step-4-developing),
    ignoring the parts about `vagrant` (since you're not using it).

-WSL 2 can be uninstalled by following [Microsoft's documentation][uninstall-wsl]
+WSL 2 can be uninstalled by following <a href="https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-uninstall-a-wsl-distribution-" target="_blank">Microsoft's documentation</a>

 [uninstall-wsl]: https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-uninstall-a-wsl-distribution-

 ## Using the Vagrant Hyper-V provider on Windows (beta)

-You should have [Vagrant](https://www.vagrantup.com/downloads) and [Hyper-V][hyper-v] installed on your system.
-Ensure they both work as expected.
+You should have <a href="https://www.vagrantup.com/downloads" target="_blank">Vagrant</a> and
+<a href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v" target="_blank">Hyper-V</a> installed on your system.
+Ensure they both work as
+expected.

 [hyper-v]: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v